 Am I relentless?
 Maybe.
 I hope your training is rigorous.
 If my name is on the certificate hanging on your wall, I want the public to know that your training was tight and meticulous.
 Sloppy is not how we will work.
 I’m not rude or harsh.
 You don’t need any special aptitudes.
 Success is 90% perspiration, right?
 All you need is love, passion, willingness to be wrong, and commitment to learn truth.

 You will be mentally drained.
-There is value to you in working through challenging situations with me while you’re here.
-I’ll set up logic roadblocks and you’ll learn how to navigate through them with me to help you.
-We’ll practice the algorithm in as many of its permutations as possible and put you in real life situations that we can work through together so you can be clear and correct once you get back home doing it alone.
+There is value to you in working through challenging situations.
+We will set up logic roadblocks to learn how to navigate through them with me to help you.
+We will practice the algorithm in as many of its permutations as possible and put you in real life situations that we can work through together so you can be calm, clear, and correct once you get back home doing it alone.

 Together, we will learn to look at each new person, beyond outward appearance, and find the true colouring they hold.
-Help them imagine a different tomorrow.
-Imagining sparks of excitement and possibility.
+Help them imagine a different tomorrow, with renewed sparks of excitement and possibility.
 This is a life of service to others in doing something that you love, and discovering that your own growth is wrapped up in the same package.
 It is only in helping others that we can help ourselves.

 Yes, I do.
 And so do you.
 I will show you how to discover that they are more beautiful than you or they ever dreamed possible.

 1. If you’re writing a press release for your local paper, or even if you’re not, I’d love to do a blog post introduction article for everyone I train and their new business.
 Since I can’t say what you want heard, it would be grand if you’d write it and send me a photo of you.
 We don’t have to do this if you prefer not, entirely up to you.